pnp/prompt-pulse/Documentation/Overview.md

 ### Tips

+- Use a dedicated service account/M365 user when deploying Prompt Pulse (adaptive cards will be sent from this account).
 - Deploy the app in the Teams admin center to allow users to install.
 - Add the app in Teams as a tab where appropriate.
 - Encourage users to install and pin the app in the rail.